oncesk/yii-node-socket/README.md

 Connect php, javascript, nodejs in one Yii application.

+####Yii1

+Hi, if you need work with yii1 you can do it from (https://github.com/oncesk/yii-node-socket/tree/2.0.0)

 ####What you can do:

 - send event(s) to all clients or in concrete room or in concrete channel